No Products in the Cart

 But consider what you've just done.
 The Nikon EN-EL 15a battery is reasonably standard to a number of Nikon cameras right now - if you have smaller ones you may have a similar power supply - you can trade batteries between 'em.
 Believe me, no-one ever had too many charged batteries to hand.
 The shape is distinctive and the design that shields the terminal slots means that it is safer to carry in your bag.
-It is also a little more troublesome to charge if you are going to use the universal sort of aftermarket charger, but the
+It is also a little more troublesome to charge if you are going to use the universal sort of aftermarket charger, but the Nikon MH-25a is a breeze.

 I am a little curious about the hole-and-bridge shape of the charger's dock, but presume it gives the block some more strength and definitely prevents the battery from slipping out as it is charged.